Real-time forecasting within soccer matches through a Bayesian lens: Introduction

 \subsection{Brief literature review}

 Accurate forecasting of results in sports has been an interest of the world for a long time.
 Quite naturally, due to its popularity and financial impacts, prediction problems in soccer constitute an extensively researched area.
 Early papers like \cite{maher1982modelling} modelled the distribution of goals using bivariate Poisson random variables. \cite{rue2000prediction} extended the bivariate modelling approach to a Bayesian setup while considering the strength of a team as a time-dependent factor. \cite{crowder2002dynamic} proposed a more computationally efficient method to update the strength parameters. \cite{goddard2005regression} compared the forecasting performance of a goal-based model (bivariate Poisson regression model) against a result-based model (ordered probit model). \cite{mchale2007modelling} extended the idea of dependence in a bivariate framework and utilized copulas to model the results of soccer matches.
-Another advanced technique of sparse bivariate Poisson model, along with the concepts of boosting to select appropriate covariates, was used by \cite{mchale2007modelling}.
 On the other hand, \cite{hvattum2010using} worked with a rating-based system to predict the result of soccer matches, demonstrating that ELO rating-based measures can adequately incorporate past results.
+Another advanced technique of sparse bivariate Poisson model, along with the concepts of boosting to select appropriate covariates, was used by \cite{groll2018dependency}.